20 Tips for Planning the Perfect Garden

 Cultivate Perennials for Pennies

 Designate a sunny corner for growing perennials from seed.
-Sow the seeds in early spring, and by mid- to late summer, you’ll have loads of plants to fill out your borders.
+Sow the seeds in early spring, and by mid- to late summer, you’ll have plenty of plants to fill out your borders.

 raised gardens